dillonHe/EasyEDA-Documents/Tutorial/PCBOrderFAQ.md

 If you select the **Edge Rails**, we will add a 5mm board edge as shown in the image below:
 This is 2 rows and 5 cols panel PCB.

+ Note:
+ 1. Make sure the one single PCB's size bigger than 2cm*2cm, or we will charge $20 for the v-cut cost.
+Small PCB is hard to v-cut.

+ 2. Make sure the board outline is simply, for complex board outline, you need to panelized by your self.
+Or you can pay us $15 to do that, we will send the panelized gerber to you to confirm.

 ![](images/V-cut-v-groove.png)

 # Stencil Parameter Description